premchander-revature/interviewquestions/java-questions/01-JavaBasics.md

 <blockquote>

-- `System.out` and `System.err` represent the monitor by default and can be used to send data or results to the monitor.
 - `System.out` is used to display normal messages and results.
 - `System.err` is used to display error messages.
 - `System.in` represents InputStream object which by default represents standard input device, i.e., keyboard.

+`System.out` and `System.err` represent the monitor by default and can be used to send data or results to the monitor.

 </blockquote>